 Election Night Bingo

 Our election night bingo cards are packed with events that might happen and things you might see or hear in the course of election night TV or radio coverage.
-For example, you can mark off Red Wall if anyone mentions it, or it appears in a caption or graphic.
-And you can mark off Count Binface if anyone mentions him or you see him on screen at the Richmond & Northallerton count (as always, he’s standing against the incumbent Prime Minister).
+For example, you can mark off January 6th if anyone mentions it, or it appears in a caption or graphic.
+And you can mark off MAGA if anyone mentions it or you see anyone on screen wearing a MAGA hat or other merchandise.
 Mentions do not have to be by an official presenter or guest, it can be anyone seen on screen or heard!

 You can watch a single channel’s coverage all of the way through, or flit between them – just make sure that if you choose to play the bingo cards competitively, you’re all watching the same coverage.